jchack1/serverless-appsync-chat/backend/README.md

-note for future task: to create a new chat, users should require the email address of the other user they want to chat with.
-If that user exists, they can chat.
-This component will need to be added to the front end eventually.

 other tasks:

 - migrate js functions to ts
-- consider reorganizing folder structure so it is more clear where functions and resolvers are
+- consider reorganizing folder structure so it is more clear where functions and resolvers are - DONE
+- update addNewChat to return the chat to frontend, then update frontend to put new chat in chatlist -DONE

+possible future backend tasks:

 - create functionality to delete, update members/messages - and implement on frontend
-- consider adding monitoring, so I can see if the app/my account in general is being used once deployed
+- consider adding monitoring, so I can see if the app/my account in general is being used, if I deploy the app to Amplify
-- update addNewChat to return the chat to frontend, then update frontend to put new chat in chatlist